renderpci/dedalo/Readme.md

 	-  Download the new files and change the files in your server
 	-  You need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php).
 If you don't change the config files, Dédalo will require the new "define" variables and will stop the app.

-2. Update the structure with the sections, components, list, etc
+2. Update the ontology structure with the sections, components, list, etc
 	-  Do the first update step
 	-  Log-in as "superuser-developer"
 	-  You will see the menu in "orange" or "red" (if you have the debugger active) and a "grey" sub-menu with a "tool administrator" (or in translation version of the app language) button, press it to go to the "admin utils" page.